wellesley-cs230/wellesley-cs230.github.io/hw5.md

 that your code meets expectations.
 Remember that thorough testing implies identifying and testing boundary cases as well.

-## What to submit

-Submit 3 files: your `PalindromeChecker.java` file, the picture describing your strategy in using stacks, and your testing `.txt` file.

-## Optional Tasks

-Do you want to do a little more programming for fun?
-Try these:
+* Optionally, you can get more practice by:
   * You could use the Java's Stack class.
   * Create a JUnit testing file to test your design.
   * Describe at least 2 different ways of using two stacks to solve the problem.
 Which one is better?
 Why?

+## What to submit

+Submit 3 files: your `PalindromeChecker.java` file, the picture describing your strategy in using stacks, and your testing `.txt` file.